-Co-Director, Music Archivist, Forum Administrator
+Site Editor, Music Archivist, Social Media Editor, Forum Administrator

 Formerly known as “CapCom” throughout the lifespan of the MDb.
 Soon after his first introduction to the world of Metroid through Metroid II, Devin quickly absorbed Metroid and Super Metroid before stumbling on the MDb.
 After becoming closely involved in fan submissions, Metroid music recordings and remixes, TJ asked him to take over the reins of the site.
 Since then, he has concentrated on translations of interviews and manga and general Metroid lore.
 He currently teaches game design and game history.